 The Direct West Ridge on Everest was first attempted by a French team in 1974, when 6 died in an avalanche.
 Its first ascent was by a strong Yugoslavian climbing team in 1979.
+Only a handful of people have ever summited the route, all part of large, talented and primarily Eastern European teams in an era when doing big hard new routes on Everest was the style.

 The entrance to Camp 3 high on Everest’s remote West Ridge Direct in Tibet was a slot cut into the ice of the slope.
 The only way in was to twist sideways and squeeze through, kicking unseen crampon points into the thin icy ridge leading down into the subterranean darkness of the crevasse.